darigovresearch/Wikipedia-Pig-Latin-Flashcards/README.md

 Repository containing Anki Flashcards &amp; source code to learn/revise Pig Latin

 ## Introduction
-This repository has taken definitions outlined in the Wikipedia article [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) and put them into a form which can be easily learnt/revised using <a href="https://apps.ankiweb.net/">Anki</a> a cross platform app specifically designed for long term knowledge retention.
+This repository contains content made from the Wikipedia article [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) and put them into a form which can be easily learnt/revised using <a href="https://apps.ankiweb.net/">Anki</a> a cross platform app specifically designed for long term knowledge retention.

 ## Notes
 Please note the modifications which have been made & where you can find updates.